AbhinavPabbaraju/ML-Model-Varchas/README.md

 ## 3. Problem Understanding

-*Write 3–5 sentences here.*

 We are predicting the probability of five conditions — Atelectasis, Effusion, Infiltration, Nodule, and Pneumothorax — for each chest X-ray in the test set.
 This is a multi-label problem, since a single scan can show multiple conditions or none at all.
 The core challenge is feature engineering: since deep learning and pretrained models are not permitted, we must hand-design an image representation that captures the visual patterns distinguishing these conditions before applying a classical ML model.

 ## 4. Exploratory Data Analysis (EDA)

-*Write 1–2 short paragraphs here.
-Reference any charts included in your /code folder.*

 ## 5. Approach & Methodology

 ### 5.1 Feature Engineering

-*List the key features you engineered and why.*

 ### 5.2 Model(s) Used

-*Name the model(s), key hyperparameters, and why you chose them.*

 ## 6. Results